Fireworks in the Ottawa night sky. Photo by Jamie McCaffrey, from the OttawaStart Flickr pool

 - In Quebec, SAQ liquor stores are open July 1.

 - Banks are closed.

 - Movie theatres are still closed due to COVID-19.

 Need a doctor or emergency care?

-You can find healthcare services open during holidays by checking iamsick.ca
+You can find healthcare services open during holidays by checking holidayhours.ca

-- OC Transpo operates on a special holiday schedule on July 1, with free service all day.
+- OC Transpo operates on a reduced schedule on July 1, with free service all day.
 Buses will use a Sunday schedule.

 - Here is a press release from the city.

 For additions or corrections to this list, please email email@example.com